2012 North Indian Ocean cyclone season: Cyclonic Storm Murjan

 On October 23, the IMD reported that a depression had developed out of an area of low pressure about 800 km to the west of India's Amindivi Islands.
 The storm then tracked westwards and intensified into a deep depression by 18:00 UTC on the same day, followed by a Tropical Cyclone Formation Alert issued by the Joint Typhoon Warning Center at 20:00 UTC.
 Late on October 24, the IMD upgraded depression ARB 01 to a cyclonic storm, officially naming it Murjan.
+(Note: The name Murjan (Arabic: مرجان, [murd͡ʒaːn]) was contributed by Oman and means "coral" or "small pearls" in Arabic.)
 Murjan became the first cyclonic storm of the season.
 The cyclone continued tracking westward at 14 kn.
 Microwave satellite imagery depicted that most of the convection remained to the south of the system.
 At that time, Murjan was tracking just south of a subtropical ridge in an environment with low vertical wind shear.
 The storm crossed the coast of Somalia by late 25 October and gradually weakened into a depression.
 The India Meteorological Department issued their final bulletin for Murjan at 06:00 UTC of 26 October 2012.

 There were reports of severe flooding in Bosaso city in Somalia.
 The storm brought strong winds and heavy but beneficial rains within the areas of Bari region (Bossasso, Ishkushban and Bandar Beyla) according to the Somalia Water and Land Information Management.